sushiyade/tp/docs/DeveloperGuide.md

 1. Adding a new event into FreelanceBuddy

     1. Prerequisites: There has to be at least 2 clients saved in FreelanceBuddy.
-For our example, we shall assume the client `John Doe` and `Amy Bee` exists in our contacts.
+For our example, we shall assume the clients `John Doe` and `Amy Bee` exists in our contacts.

     2. Test case (only compulsory fields): `add n/Dinner s/24-01-2024 20:30 e/24-01-2024 21:30`<br>
        Expected: A new `event` with the corresponding details is added chronologically to the list.